 Sixpence Early Learning Fund

 This fund provides support to parents of young children and early childhood caregivers so they can create safe, stimulating environments that spark learning through meaningful interaction.
 The fund focuses on at-risk children ages 3 and under, ensuring that our most vulnerable kids have the best start possible.
+Visit the Sixpence website.

 Rooted in Relationships